nylecm/CS-230-Group-4/README.txt

 ## Instructions

-Compile the entire project & run class MainMenuMain.java
+Compile the entire project & run class java.MainMenuMain.java

 This should open the main menu.